|We see it everywhere. A tired parent, at the end of a stressful day, loses it - and a child

 but the gentle attention and eye contact) the parents often relax and can even be a bit energized from the

 experience.
-We can intervene in a positive way, and give the message that we care about both the parent
+We can intervene in a positive way, and give the message that we care about

 Many in our society make a second common assumption, that the choice we have is to give a message to the